 - 12 ounces broccoli slaw

 - 1 honeycrisp apple diced into small, bite-sized pieces

 - 1 cup dried cherries

 - 6 ounces plain Greek yogurt

 - ⅓ cup mayonnaise

 - 2 tablespoons apple cider vinegar

 - In a large bowl, whisk together Greek yogurt, mayonnaise, honey and apple cider vinegar.
-Taste and season with a pinch of salt.
+Taste and season with a pinch of salt and black pepper

-- Add broccoli slaw, apples and dried cherries to the bowl and stir gently to coat completely.
+- Add broccoli slaw, apples, dried cherries, red onions and sunflower seeds to the bowl and stir gently to coat completely.

 - Chill until ready to serve.